uhub/awesome-coffeescript/README.md

 * [john-griffin/gibdo](https://github.com/john-griffin/gibdo) - HTML5 Canvas 2D Engine in CoffeeScript
 * [searls/try-jasmine](https://github.com/searls/try-jasmine) - An online sandbox for playing with Jasmine, a bunch of supporting scripts, and Backbone/Underscore/CoffeeScript
 * [imakewebthings/timeline](https://github.com/imakewebthings/timeline) - A generic event timeline for node.js or the browser.
 Written in CoffeeScript.
-* [Electroid/mojang-api](https://github.com/Electroid/mojang-api) - Bundle multiple Minecraft APIs into a single GET request.
 * [devongovett/coffeepack](https://github.com/devongovett/coffeepack) - An implementation of the MessagePack serialization format in CoffeeScript for Node.js and the browser.
+* [Boxyco/hackernews-api](https://github.com/Boxyco/hackernews-api) - A RESTful API for news.ycombinator.com written in Coffeescript for node.js
 * [mtscout6/vim-cjsx](https://github.com/mtscout6/vim-cjsx) - Vim plugins for CJSX files (CoffeeScript with React JSX)
 * [ianhattendorf/autocomplete-ruby](https://github.com/ianhattendorf/autocomplete-ruby) - Provides intelligent code completion for Ruby in the Atom editor.
 Requires RSense.
-* [Boxyco/hackernews-api](https://github.com/Boxyco/hackernews-api) - A RESTful API for news.ycombinator.com written in Coffeescript for node.js
 * [atom/theorist](https://github.com/atom/theorist) - A reactive model toolkit for CoffeeScript
 * [jamesdwilson/meteor-jw-opinionated-skeleton](https://github.com/jamesdwilson/meteor-jw-opinionated-skeleton) - ABANDONED: A collection of packages and a good starting point for building my next meteor project.
 You might like it too. :) Coffeescript based
 * [falsecz/hbase-rpc-client](https://github.com/falsecz/hbase-rpc-client) - CoffeeScript HBase client implementation with protobuf support